rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 - **Exceptional Condition**: Having a feast, not taking night watch, sleeping in a warm and comfortable condition reinvigorates someone's spirits entirely!
 Takes 12 hours.
 - **Full Reset**: Completely recover's a character's HP & MP, and removes any debilitating conditions except for diseases and curses.
 Takes 1 week of rest with no adverse conditions (having time off in a Town in between adventures).
 Recovers fully from exhaustion.

-## Mantimentos/Rations
+## Provisions
-Food, firewood, water... to properly rest, a party needs to expend some resources.
+Food, firewood, water... to properly rest, a party needs to expend some provisions.
 To avoid tracking everything individually, it's recommended to simply have recorded how much money the party has in supplies.

 ## How to recover
 When the party decides to rest, they set up camp for the night.